-Many people teach the above doctrine because of the way they understand the words of Jesus in Matthew 16:16-19.
+Many people believe the teaching I have described because of the way they interpret the words of Jesus in Matthew 16:16-19.

-"Simon Peter answered and said, 'You are the Christ, the Son of the Living God.'
+"Simon Peter answered and said.
+'You are the Christ, the Son of the Living God.'
 Jesus answered and said to him, 'Blessed are you, Simon Bar-Jonah, for flesh and blood has not revealed this to you, but My Father who is in heaven.
 And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.
-And I will give you the keys of the kingdom of heaven, and whatsoever you bind on earth will be bound in heaven, and whatsoever you loose on earth will be loosed in heaven.'"
-(Matthew 16:16-19 NKJV)
+And I will give you the keys of the kingdom of heaven, and whatsoever you bind on earth will be bound in heaven, and whatsoever you loose on earth will be loosed in heaven.' " (Matthew 16:16-19 NKJV)

 Some believe that Jesus gave the Apostle Peter authority over the other apostles.
 It is true that Jesus gave the Apostle Peter authority which is recorded in these verses.
 However, look closely & consider carefully.
-The words that Jesus spoke to Peter in these verses is very much like the words He spoke to all the disciples in Matthew 18:18-20.
+The words that Jesus spoke to Peter in these verses are very much like the words He spoke to all the disciples in Matthew 18:18-20.

 "Assuredly, I say to you, 'whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven.
 Again I say to you that if two of you agree on earth concerning anything that they ask, it will be done for them by my Father in heaven.
-For where two or three are gathered together in My name, I am there in the midst of them."
-(Matthew 28:18-20 NKJV)
+For where two or three are gathered together in My name, I am there in decision.
+But he did not do so because he was not the pope.
+There was no pope.
+The papacy is an idea that is foreign to the Bible.